Primary

 Due to the UK’s exit from the EU, contrary to what is printed on the EU publications, the UK's EU offices will no longer be the contact point for more details.
 The information about the UK as an EU Member State will no longer apply.

-Languages Take You Further - EU publication introducing children to all the languages spoken in the EU.
-For the Euroquiz Heats please focus on the French, German, Spanish and Italian pages.
+• Languages Take You Further - EU publication introducing children to all the languages spoken in the EU.
+Also helpful for Round 2 (Languages) and Round 3 (Understanding European Cultures)

 Test yourself before the quiz with these questions from previous years.